MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/calculate.md

 ms.date: 12/10/2018
 ---

-# Fusion: Align cost models with the digital estate to forecast cloud costs
+# Align cost models with the digital estate to forecast cloud costs

 Once a digital estate has been rationalized, it can be aligned to equivalent costing models with the chosen cloud provider.
 Discussing cost models is difficult without focusing on a specific cloud provider.
 To provide tangible examples in this article, Azure is the assumed cloud provider.